-In Figure 3, panel (a), we report both the acceleration index (blue curve) and the reproduction number (green curve) over time, using data for France (May 13 to November 19, 2020).
-All the data used in this paper is publicly available from the web page "Données relatives aux résultats des tests virologiques COVID-19 SI-DEP" https://www.data.gouv.fr/fr/datasets/donnees-relatives-aux-resultats-des-tests-virologiques-covid-19/ (accessed November 20, 2020, at 19:15).
+Figure 3: France - Panel (a) Acceleration index (blue curve) vs reproduction number (green curve).
+Panel (b) Infectivity intensity (orange curve) vs test intensity (red curve).
+Panel (c) Kernel estimates with confidence bands (dashed lines).
+Panel (d) Daily tests (purple line) and infectivity function (black curve).
+Yellow areas depict the second and third lock-down periods while pink area starts with vaccination.
+Source: Agence Santé Publique France and authors' computations or less when the pink area starts, and this is when the first vaccination campaign begins around the end of year 2020 (see Table 2 of Appendix Afor precise dates).
 The acceleration index $\varepsilon$ is computed using equation (1) while the reproduction number $\hat{R}$ is computed from equation (4) with n=7 and equal weights w.
 Note that the infection kernel could be adapted to account for sub-exponential growth as in Chowell et al. [9].
-The lower spikes of the reproduction number $\hat{R}$ are due to lower amount of testing during week-ends.
-This can clearly be seen in the panel (d) of Figure 3 that presents the number of daily tests (in pink).
-We represent here the raw data rather any smoothed estimates in order to avoid any additional layer of interpretation.
+The lower spikes of the reproduction number $\hat{R}$ are due to much lower amount of testing during week-ends.
+This can clearly be seen in the panel (d) of Figure 3 that depicts the number of daily tests (in pink).
+We plot in all panels except (c) the raw variables rather any smoothed estimates in order to avoid any additional layer of interpretation.

 In panel (c) of Figure 3, we present local polynomial regressions for $\hat{R}$ and $\varepsilon$ of panel (a), that use the Savitzky-Golay filter also known as a locally estimated scatter-plot smoothing method in modern statistics (see Cleveland and Devlin [8]).
-The blue line is again our acceleration indicator.
-In red, we show the reproduction number as used by Santé Publique France, whereas the green line represents our own estimation.
-As can be noted, the reproduction number estimated by Santé Publique France falls within the confidence bands of our own estimate which are the dotted green lines.
-Even though Santé Publique France refers to the Cori method, we have not found public information about the weights attached to past values for the number of cases in computing infectivity.
-In addition, as can be seen from the confidence bands, the acceleration index is estimated more precisely than the reproduction number, because we take account of variations of tests and thus cases due to the week-
+The blue line is again our acceleration index.
+In red, we depict the reproduction number published by Santé Publique France, whereas the green line represents our own estimation of the reproduction number.
+As can be noted, the reproduction number estimated by Santé Publique France does not fall far outside the confidence bands of our own estimate which are the dotted green lines.
+Most importantly, both estimates of the reproduction number cross 1 at about the same dates.
+Even though Santé Publique France refers to the "Cori method", we have not found public information about the precise weights attached to past values for the number of cases in computing infectivity.
+In addition, as can be seen from the confidence bands, the acceleration index is estimated more precisely than the reproduction number, because we take account of variations of tests and thus cases due to the week-end effect.
+In effect, being a ratio of growth rates (that of cases over that of tests), the acceleration index turns out to be smoother than the reproduction number (which is closer to the growth rate of cases and thus drops sharply over week-ends).